 My blood, sweat, and tears.

-Back in the day, when I graduated with a second degree, I was quick to think, “How can I market myself while looking for full-time?” because it was important to keep up my skills while I continued to look for opportunity in the workforce.
+Back in the day, when I graduated with a second degree, I was quick to think, “How can I market myself while looking for full-time?” because it was important to keep up my skills while I continued to look for opportunities in the workforce.

 I knew two things: